cyberkitsune/chatbox-club-blacklist/README.md

 Currently, it is hosted here on GitHub, and goes only off of worlds that have opted-in to being Blacklisted.
 In the future I may set up a better web API that also takes into consideration the world's tags.
 This is primarily an initial approach to attempt to help the situation and create relationships between OSC script developers and event runners.

-## For Club Owners / Event Runners
+## For Club Owners / Event Runners / DJs / Club Patrons
 Feel free to submit your club world to this list by either:
 * If comfortable, edit the [Blacklist file](https://github.com/cyberkitsune/chatbox-club-blacklist/blob/master/npblacklist.json) here on Github and create a pull request.
 * Creating a [Github Issue](https://github.com/cyberkitsune/chatbox-club-blacklist/issues/new/choose) to have the world added, if you do not wish to create a pull request.